 Stony Brook University, Computer Science

-May, 2015 Invited talk at Workshop on Statistical and Computational Challenges in Networks, Web Mining, and Cybersecurity, Montreal, Canada.
+Jan, 2015 Invited talk at Workshop on Statistical and Computational Challenges in Networks, Web Mining, and Cybersecurity, Montreal, Canada (May 4-8).

 Nov, 2014 Invited talk at Huawei Technologies R & D, Santa Clara, CA.

 June, 2014 1 paper Guilt-by-Constellation: Fraud Detection by Suspicious Clique Memberships at HICSS'15.

 Sep, 2014 Slides and Software for our SIGKDD 2014 paper is now online.

 Sep, 2014 New course Data Mining meets Graph Mining this Fall.